 I think that’s a mistake.
 Often that space is the least desirable and is unused for a reason.

-If you are setting up an art space for your kids, you’re doing it because you want to encourage their art and creativity, right?
+If you are setting up an art space for your kids, you’re doing it because you want to encourage their art and creativity.
 You want to show them that you value creativity in general and their creativity specifically.

-You are going to a certain amount of time, effort, and expense to set up an art space.
-You want it to be used, right?
+Since you are going to a certain amount of time, effort, and expense to set up an art space, you want it to be used.
+Right?

 So don’t choose the cast-off, unwanted space in the house.

 When setting up a kids art space, choose the space where everyone gravitates already—the kitchen table, the corner spot by the living room window, the ____________ (insert your own best space here)—and find a way to make it an art space as well.
 Or to create an art space nearby.

 Or, think—where do your kids do their art now?
 Likely it’s a good candidate for at least an art outpost—a space to keep an art caddy with basic materials—even if the kids have a more dedicated art space elsewhere.

 Sure, it might be harder turning over your prime real estate to the kids’ art.
 But if you’re creating an art space at all, you’re doing it because you believe in the importance of creativity.

 Choose an inviting space near the heart of the family action and it will actually be used.